hashicorp/terraform-azurerm-terraform-enterprise/examples/standalone_airgap/README.md

 ## Pre-requisites

-This test assumes the following resources exist.
+This example assumes that the user wishes for the prerequisites to be installed, too, by setting the boolean variable `bootstrap_airgap_installation` to `true`.
+When `true`, this example assumes that the following resources exist:

 - a DNS zone
 - an Azure Key Vault in which the following are stored: